Rosina M. Bierbaum, Ph.D.

 Biography

-In addition to the Gordon E. and Betty I. Moore Foundation, Bierbaum is also a board member for the Wildlife Conservation Society, the Federation of American Scientists, the Environmental and Energy Study Institute, and the Climate Reality Project.
+In addition to the Gordon and Betty Moore Foundation, Dr. Bierbaum is also a board member for the Wildlife Conservation Society, the Federation of American Scientists, the Environmental and Energy Study Institute, and the Climate Reality Project.
 She is also a member of the International Advisory Board for the journal “Frontiers in Ecology and the Environment” and the Executive Committee for the Tyler Prize for Environmental Achievement.
 Dr. Bierbaum serves on environmental Advisory Panels for both the International Finance Corporation (IFC) and the Morgan Stanley Institute for Sustainability Investment.
+Dr. Bierbaum was elected to the National Academy of Sciences in 2019 in recognition of her distinguished contributions to environmental science and policy.

-She is a Fellow of the American Academy of Arts and Sciences and the Ecological Society of America, received the American Geophysical Union’s Waldo Smith award for ‘extraordinary service to Geosciences, and the Environmental Protection Agency’s “Climate Protection Award”.
+She is a Fellow of the American Academy of Arts and Sciences and the Ecological Society of America, American Association for the Advancement of Science (AAAS), and a member of the American Philosophical Society.
+She also received the American Geophysical Union’s Waldo Smith award for extraordinary service to Geosciences, and the Environmental Protection Agency’s “Climate Protection Award.”

 Back